walter-a-jablonowski/cv-maker/tasks/3 - Stunning interactive elems/3 - Misc stunning elems.md

   - upper left looking like the btn
   - beside read more info box like [(i) see online version ...]
   - or as footer on first prinnted page
-- [ ] QR code in sidebar
+- QR code in sidebar
+  - [x] Old version
+  - [ ] Use new one
+  - [ ] Advanced
     - web: below
     - print: end of pg 2
 - [ ] Some hori line thing besode Logo or grdient (maybe)

 ```